 - The routing key will be export.start.<social media platform>.<type>.
 For example, export.start.flickr_user. - id: A globally unique identifier for the harvest, assigned by the requester. - type: Identifies the type of export, including the social media platform.
 The export can use this to map to the appropriate export procedure. - seeds: A list of seeds to export.
-Each seed is represented by a map containing id and uid. - collection: A map containing the id of the collection to export. - Each export start message must have a seeds or collection but not both. - path: A directory into which the export files should be placed.
-The directory may not exist.
+Each seed is represented by a map containing id and uid. - collection: A map containing the id of the collection to export. - Each export start message must have a seeds or collection but not both.

-- format: A code for the format of the export.
-(Available formats may change.) - dedupe: If true, duplicate social media content should be removed. - item_date_start and item_date_end: The date of social media content should be within this range. - harvest_date_start and harvest_date_end: The harvest date of social media content should be within this range.
+- path: A directory into which the export files should be placed.
+The directory may not exist. - format: A code for the format of the export.
+(Available formats may change.) - dedupe: If true, duplicate social media content should be removed. - item_date_start and item_date_end: The date of social media content should be within this range. - harvest date start and harvest date end: The harvest date of social media content should be within this range. - segment_size: Maximum number of items to include in a single file. null means that all items should be placed in a single file.